Customs Clearance Essentials for Your International Enterprise

-Of course, a freight forwarder like Shipa Freight can shoulder a lot of the complexity and spare you from micromanaging customs clearance processes.
+Of course, a freight forwarder like Shipa Freight can shoulder a lot of the complexity of clearing goods through customs and spare you from micromanaging the customs clearance process yourself.
 However, everything will seem less complicated if you know the essentials—the most basic of which you can find in this short Knowledge Series guide.

 If you use international freight shipping within your business, you are most likely to be either an exporter or an importer.
 The distinction between the two is pertinent because the rules, regulations, and processes for exporting differ from those applicable to imports.